Noisy Computing of the Threshold Function: Introduction

 This paper considers the computation of the threshold-$k$ function.
 For $n$ Boolean variables $\mathbf{x}=(x_1,\ldots,x_n) \in \{0,1\}^n$, the threshold-$k$ function $\sfth_k(\cdot)$ computes whether the number of 1's in $\mathbf{x}$ is at least $k$ or not, i.e.,

 The noisy queries correspond to noisy readings of the bits, where at each time step, the agent queries one of the bits, and with probability $p$, the wrong value of the bit is returned.
 It is assumed that the constant $p\in(0,1/2)$ is known to the agent.
+Our goal is to characterize the optimal query complexity for computing the $\sfth_k$ function with error probability at most $\delta$.
+Throughout the paper, we assume parameters $k$ and $\delta$ are functions that scale with $n$, while $p$ is an absolute constant independent of all other parameters.
+We also assume that $\delta$ is always strictly positive.

-This model for the noisy computation of the threshold-$k$ function has been previously considered in~\cite{feige1994computing}, where upper and lower bounds on the number of queries that are needed to compute the two functions are derived in terms of the number of variables $n$, the threshold $k$, the noise probability $p$ and the desired error probability $\delta$.
-The upper and lower bounds in~\cite{feige1994computing} are within a constant factor, hence providing the optimal order for the minimum number of queries; however, the exactly tight characterization of the optimal number of queries is still left open.
-In this paper, we provide new upper and lower bounds for the computation of the threshold-$k$ function, with asymptotically tight dependence on all parameters $n$, $k$, $p$, and $\delta$.
+This model for noisy computation of the $\sfth_k$ function has been considered in~\citet{feige1994computing}, where upper and lower bounds on the number of queries that are needed to compute the two functions are derived in terms of the number of variables $n$, the threshold $k$, the noise probability $p$ and the desired error probability $\delta$.
+The upper and lower bounds in~\citet{feige1994computing} are within a constant factor, hence providing the optimal order for the minimum number of queries; however, the exact tight characterization of the optimal number of queries is still open.

+In this paper, we tighten this gap and provide new upper and lower bounds for the computation of the $\sfth_k$ function, which simultaneously improves the existing upper and lower bounds.

+The main result of this paper can be stated as follows: for any $1\le k\le n$, there exists an algorithm that computes the $\sfth_k$ function with an error probability at most $\delta = o(1)$, and the algorithm uses at most

+queries in expectation.
+Here we define $m\triangleq\min\{k,n-k+1\}$ and denote the Kullback-Leibler divergence between $\mathsf{Bern}(p)$ and $\mathsf{Bern}(1-p)$ distributions by $D_{\mathsf{KL}}(p \| 1-p)$.
+Conversely, we prove that to achieve an error probability of $\delta=o(1)$, any algorithm must make at least queries in expectation.
+When $m=o(n)$, the ratio between these upper and lower bounds is $1+o(1)$, and hence we provide an asymptotically tight characterization for the optimal number of queries.
+For general $m$, these bounds are tight within a multiplicative factor of $2$.